Review (The Bear): Filming

 The cast reportedly filmed the sequence in four or five takes.
 With each take, the cast experimented with their performances, with Ebon Moss-Bachrach portraying his character more resigned, while Ayo Edebiri played her character more furious.
 According to Wehde, the crew did not use the most perfect version of the takes, settling for the "most intense and immersive": one mistake from the take used for the episode is the pile of relish on the floor while Carmy tastes the donut, which occurred due to Malouf knocking over a container of giardiniera.
+Storer felt that the first take could be used.
+They ultimately used either the second take (per film editor Joanna Naugle) or the fourth take (per cinematographer Andrew Wehde).
+Wehde said in 2023, "We didn't know it was going to work...The 100 or more people who made it happen plus the actors all cheered after every take.
+It was this eruption of celebration each time we did it, followed by a mad rush to reset the set as fast as they could with the real food and get the kitchen back to its moment before the lunch rush.
+It was amazing."
+Per Naugle, "They just nailed it pretty much right out of the gate.
+And every take was usable, too."

-Jeremy Allen White explained, "They still managed to keep all of the important story points in place for Episode 7, but they wrote it as a blueprint to allow us to shoot it in one shot.
+Jeremy Allen White explained, "They still managed to keep all of the important story points in place for episode seven, but they wrote it as a blueprint to allow us to shoot it in one shot.
 That was very important, obviously, for it to start with the words."
 White praised the episode, considering it as "it really lends itself to the story and where the characters are at because the tension is building so quickly we don't give the audience a break from it.
 There's no reprieve — it's consistent."

-Pastry consultant Sarah Mispagel-Lustbader made 12 chocolate cakes for use in filming the episode.
+Sound design

+According to supervising sound editor Steve "Major" Giammaria, "The three elements at play [in 'Review'] are really the ticket printer, the score, and the dialogue.
+Everything else plays around those as they weave in and out."